 Session chair: David Vanderburgh

-3. The lenses of the researcher (Friday 9 October, morning)
+4. The lenses of the researcher (Friday 9 October, afternoon)

 In this session we turn to the researchers and problematize the lenses at their disposal to study the discursive practice.
 The architectural practice does not only produce drawings but also art works, teaching notes and lectures, diaries and postcards, many of which have not been fully explored.
 This session addresses the role of the researcher in the selection and framing of his material.
 Drawings, from the design sketch to technical details, reveal ideas on materiality, tectonics, structure and morphology.
 They represent the myriad forms an architectural practice can take.
 In addition to the practice of architecture however, there is also the teaching, writing, artistic practice and personal life of the architect and his/her office.
 What is the value of these varied sources, and how can we assess and contextualize them?
 How do the research lenses connect researcher and architect, how can they be made operational in research?
 What do new tools and media add to the formulation of the discursive practice, and what is their relationship with hand-drawn material?
 What should be considered ‘the archive’ of the current academic debate?